China retaliates, slaps duties on US soybeans, planes; markets skid

 The speed with which the trade struggle between Washington and Beijing is ratcheting up – China took less than 11 hours to respond with its own measures – led to a sharp selloff in global stock markets and commodities.

-U.S. President Donald Trump denied that the tit-for-tat moves amounted to a trade war between the world's two economic superpowers.
+U.S. President Donald Trump, who has long charged that his predecessors served the United States badly in trade matters, rejected the notion that the tit-for-tat moves amounted to a trade war between the world's two economic superpowers.

 "We are not in a trade war with China, that war was lost many years ago by the foolish, or incompetent, people who represented the U.S.," Trump wrote in a post on Twitter early on Wednesday.